-Booking your wedding venue first also helps because they can offer lucrative deals with caterers, rentals, and decorators, which can save some crucial wedding planning time and money.
+Booking your wedding venue first can also help you grab lucrative deals with caterers, rentals, and decorators, saving some crucial wedding planning time.
 This is particularly true for destination wedding hotels.
 Moreover, the first question a lot of your wedding vendors like photographers, makeup artists, decorators, etc. will ask is ‘where’s the wedding?.
 This helps them figure out their traveling expenses and accommodate their other bookings.
 Consider venue booking as a foundation to book all your other vendors on.

 If you’d ask us which wedding vendor you should splurge on the most: our answer will be a photographer.
 They are the ones who capture your wedding day in the best way possible and seal in the memories that literally last forever.
 Hiring the right photographer and videographer is crucial, and even more crucial is the time when you hire them.

 “When it comes to booking your wedding photographer, an ideal timeline would be six months in advance and no later than four months,” says Abhiram Rajan from Shutterbug Film Company, Bangalore.
 “The reason being we start receiving queries more than six months in advance, and if you delay there are chances your favorite photographer is already booked.
 Off-season weddings are easier to accommodate though and booking 2-3 months in advance is fine,” adds Rajan.
 We also recommend meeting your photographer/ videographer in person or over a video call as you’ll be working very closely with them, physically and figuratively, on your D-Day.